-In the business landscape, the LGBT community continues to engage, educate, encourage, and flourish.
-There are no laws preventing the LGBT community to be entrepreneurs or to put up their own businesses.
+There are no laws preventing the LGBTQ community from becoming entrepreneurs or putting up their own businesses.
 In fact, there are grants and mentorship programs available, such as Queer Safe Spaces’ Empower Program, a socio-economic program for queer people to better help them with their livelihood and business plans.

-There’s also the Philippine LGBT Chamber of Commerce that promotes LGBT representation in business and entrepreneurship.
-Aside from championing the contributions of the LGBT community in business, it also provides support in unlocking and realizing their potential in business, entrepreneurship, and management.
+Meanwhile, the Philippine LGBT Chamber of Commerce promotes representation in business and entrepreneurship.
+Aside from championing the contributions of the LGBTQ community in business, it also provides support in unlocking and realizing their potential in business, entrepreneurship, and management.

-Planning to get a life insurance policy with your LGBT partner as your beneficiary?
+Planning to get a life insurance policy with your LGBTQ partner as your beneficiary?
 You can!
-Even if same sex marriage isn’t legal in the Philippines, members of the LGBT community may designate their partners as beneficiaries in their insurance plan.
+Even if same-sex marriage isn’t legal in the Philippines, members of the community may designate their partners as beneficiaries in their insurance plans.

-According to the Insurance Commission, there are no legal impediments to designating your LGBT partner as your life insurance beneficiary.
-But there are exceptions, of course.
-Under Article 739 of the Civil Code, a beneficiary can’t be someone who’s guilty of adultery or concubinage or criminal offenses.
+According to the Insurance Commission, there are no legal impediments to designating your partner as your life insurance beneficiary.
+But there are exceptions.
+Under Article 739 of the Civil Code, a beneficiary can’t be someone who’s guilty of adultery, concubinage, or criminal offenses.

-The Philippines doesn't allow same sex unions, which means it doesn't recognize joint adoptions by same sex couples as well.
-But this doesn’t mean that LGBT individuals are barred from adopting a child.
+The Philippines doesn't allow same-sex unions, which means it doesn't recognize joint adoptions by same-sex couples as well.
+But this doesn’t mean that LGBTQ individuals are barred from adopting a child.
 As a prospective adopter, your gender identity or sexual orientation isn’t a requirement of Philippine domestic adoption.